 The windows installed in the living area of this unit may be the radius torque style.
 These windows are also referred to as jalousie windows.
 All of the windows have radius corners with dark tinted safety glass.
-On this unit, double pane windows may be standard, except in the driver and passenger areas.
+On this unit, double pane windows may be standard.
+A power window is also standard on the driver's side.